lightbend/mesos-spark-integration-tests/README.md

 ## Create a cluster

+*Important*: Please check sub-project [mesos-docker](mesos-docker/README.md) for supported OSs.

+ We also support DCOS see [test-runner](test-runner/README.md) sub-project for more.

 - To start the default mesos cluster with HDFS and slave nodes you simply run

 	```sh